TurBoss/blt/doc/parseargs.rst

     The default is "1".

+  **-nodefault**  *boolean*
+    Indicates if the argument gets a default value when no value is set.
+    If *boolean* is true, you can to determine if an argument was not set or not.
+The optional array variable used by the **parse** operation will not contain an entry for this argument is there was no value set and the **argument get** operation will return an error.

   **-required**  *boolean*
     Indicates that the argument is required.
-The *parse* operation will return an error if the argument is not set.
+The **parse** operation will return an error if the argument is not set.

   **-short**  *shortName*